Homes No Longer Safe As Houses

 The bricks that make up our communities are people, the mortar that holds those bricks together are families, and the bedrock that supports those bricks are homes.
 If the bedrock begins to crumble, then the mortar loosens and the bricks begin to fall.

-This may sound like the opening lines to a children’s nursery rhythm, but it is in fact a fairly accurate description of what is happening to many families in the UK and their homes.
+This may sound like the opening lines to a children’s nursery rhyme, but it is in fact a fairly accurate description of what is happening to many families in the UK and their homes.

 The UK housing charity, Shelter, have produced new statistics that show that one in three low-wage families, renting in the private sector, are now struggling to pay their rent, and are using credit cards, overdrafts and pay day loans to avoid arrears and being evicted.